tariqshaban/progresssoft-vending-machine/README.md

 ------------

 The `Money` class contains two methods, namely `minus` and `minusComplex`, which, in an abstract perspective, function the same.
-However, the implementation and assumptions are fundamentally different. `Minus` assumes that finely specifying the banknote values from the argument's object is unnecessary; rather it calculates the total amount as a decimal value.
+However, the implementation and assumptions are fundamentally different. `minus` assumes that finely specifying the banknote values from the argument's object is unnecessary; rather it calculates the total amount as a decimal value.
 While `minusComplex` takes into account the whole banknote values as is.